cylynnx/towermage/README.md

 - [Contact](#contact)

 ## AI Disclaimer
-- This game **heavily** utilizes uses AI in the creation of a significant portion of its artwork and game documents.
+- This game **heavily** utilizes generative AI in the creation of a significant portion of its artwork and game documents.

 ## Features
 - **Classic Gameplay**: Faithful recreation of the Arcomage game mechanics.